mohit09082002/ai-excel-interviewer/README.md

     ```

 4.  **Configure Environment Variables:**
     Create a file named `.env` in the root of your project directory.
-This file is included in the project, but you must add your own API key.
-Open the file and replace the placeholder text with your key:
+Open the file and add your own Google Gemini API key:
     ```env
     # Replace the placeholder with your actual Google Gemini API key
     GOOGLE_API_KEY="YOUR_GEMINI_API_KEY_HERE"
+    CHAT_MODEL='gemini-2.0-flash'
     ```

 5.  **Run the Application:**